There are only two markets you need to know:

 How do you pick your market?

 A) If each transaction does not require a material amount of an individual’s time then you can enjoy the largest market- the average people.
 They come in, they order your soup, which is prepared in a large amount, they pay, they leave.
-Businesses that can enjoy the mass market: online sales and restaurants.
+Businesses that can enjoy the mass market: e-commerce and fast food.

 B) If each transaction requires a material amount of an individual’s time then you are better off focusing on the top 20% of the population.
 This was our strategy to enter at the high end of the market: Edmonton’s oil and gas industry, where earners who were in the top 1-5% of the population were prepared to pay a premium, and we used that money to develop cost efficient robo-accounting solutions for other sectors.
 But we didn’t have enough of these lucrative clients to survive off of doing accounting for a few big CNC oilfield shops.